ad

 This subject educates the student about the software applications that are commonly used in document preparation, report writing, and presentations.
 The student will learn how to use a computer’s operating system; perform basic file management tasks; use a Web browser to explore the Internet and perform searches for information; create, edit, and format documents; and prepare a slide show presentation.

-Case File Management & Report Writing
+Case File Management & Report Writing [CFMO]

 Plus Icon Minus Icon